 Best for: Castles and beaches

-The challenging landscape of Northumberland is perfect for the lone explorer.
+The challenging landscape of a Northumberland staycation is perfect for the lone explorer.
 Stunning views, fascinating history, and exciting cities such as Newcastle make Northumberland a place to meet new people and enjoy your own company.

 Place to stay: Hadrian’s Garden Villa is in an ideal location near Hadrian’s wall and not far from Newcastle.